Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 industry, automotive, aerospace or similar.
 While concepts developed here may be transferable to other domains such as healthcare, smart cities or finance, these are out of scope.

+Typical uses cases for industrial data plane servers are:

+- a manufacturer of industrial equipment (e.g., turbines) wants to share operational data with its maintenance service provider.
+To do that, the manufacturer models the turbine as Asset Administration Shell and its operational data as AAS Submodel.
+The turbine is shipped to the maintenance service company, where the technician scans the turbine's serial number upon receiving.
+Through AAS Discovery the AAS ID is found and the technician's computer terminal downloads the operational data submodel from the manufacturer's data plane server.

+- a screw manufacturer ships a pallet of screws to an automotive OEM, who uses the screws in their production line.
+The screw manufacturer wants to share quality and compliance data about the screws with the automotive OEM.
+The screw manufacturer models the pallet as an Asset Administration Shell and its quality and compliance data as AAS Submodels.
+  The pallet is shipped to the automotive OEM, where the receiving department scans the pallet's barcode upon receiving.
+  Through AAS Discovery the AAS ID is found and the receiving terminal downloads the quality and compliance submodels from the screw manufacturer's data plane server.

 This document serves as a basis for any technical designs of such a data plane server.

 ## 1.1 Definition of terms